What Can a Pinched Nerve Lead to if Not Treated?

 Mar 15, 2021

-What Can a Pinched Nerve Lead to if Not TreatedYou may think you’ve never experienced a pinched nerve before, but you’re likely wrong: have you ever sat in one spot for too long, and your foot or arm falls asleep?
-You might call this feeling “pins and needles” or simply your foot “falling asleep” but this is actually a nerve being temporarily pinched.
-When there is too much pressure on a nerve, like you laying on an arm or leg the wrong way, a pinched nerve occurs.
+When there is too much pressure on a nerve, like when you lie on an arm or leg the wrong way, a pinched nerve occurs.
 In this case, moving may help it go away.
 But in other cases, this feeling doesn’t go away- that’s when you may want to visit a chiropractor in Atlanta for help.
-A pinched nerve may be a sign of a more serious condition, and left untreated this can worsen without you knowing it.
+A pinched nerve may be a sign of a more serious condition, and if left untreated, it can worsen without you knowing it.

 Signs of a Pinched Nerve